-- 1. All BSN students are required to achieve a minimum grade of 'C' in the following courses: All required sciences (Chemistry and Biology courses), ENG 101: Composition, MTH 112: Intermediate Algebra; MTH 242: Statistics, PHL 200: Moral Reasoning, and PSY 101: General Psychology to be allowed to progress to the next level in the BSN curriculum. - 2.
-Any student who unsuccessfully completes (withdraws and/or earns less than a 'C') the same or any combination of two (2) math, program-required science, and/or nursing courses will be reviewed by the Nursing Student Committee and may be dismissed from the program. - 3.
-The BSN program is organized so that a student must satisfactorily complete all nursing courses at a given level before progressing to the next level.
-See CSM College Catalog for course pre-requisite and concurrent course requirements. - 4.
-To progress in the nursing program, students must have CSM cumulative GPA of 2.0.
-Students with a GPA below 2.0 will be reviewed on an individual basis by the Program Director who will notify the Student Committee (Refer also to the Academic Probation and Dismissal policy in the Academic Catalog).

-- 6. Any student who is unable to fulfill clinical requirements may be dismissed from the program. - 7.
+- All BSN students are required to achieve a minimum grade of 'C' in the following courses: All required sciences (Chemistry and Biology courses), ENG 101: Composition, MTH 112: Intermediate Algebra; MTH 242: Statistics, PHL 200: Moral Reasoning, and PSY 101: General Psychology to be allowed to progress to the next level in the BSN curriculum. - 2.
+LPN-to-BSN students who are unsuccessful in the NUR 188 bridge course may be dismissed and unable to progress into BSN Level 2 courses. - 3.
+Any student who unsuccessfully completes (withdraws and/or earns less than a 'C') the same or any combination of two (2) math, program-required science, and/or nursing courses will be reviewed by the Nursing Student Committee and may be dismissed from the program. - 4.
+The BSN program is organized so a student must satisfactorily complete all nursing courses at a given level before progressing to the next level.
+See CSM College Catalog for course pre-requisite and concurrent course requirements. - 5.
+To progress in the nursing program, students must have a cumulative CSM GPA of 2.0.
+Students with a GPA below 2.0 will be reviewed on an individual basis by the Program Director, who will notify the Student Committee (Refer also to the Academic Probation and Dismissal policy in the Academic Catalog). - 6.
+Any student who is unable to fulfill clinical requirements may be dismissed from the program. - 7.
 BSN students who take a Leave of Absence (LOA) for two semesters will be reviewed by the Nursing Student Committee and may be required to audit a previously completed program-required course. - 8.
 Any student who has had an unsuccessful course completion may be required to audit a previously completed program-required course. - 9.
 A successful course audit requires a student to attend the course and participate in all learning activities and exams, but no final grade will be entered.
 No more than 21% of class sessions/meetings may be missed.